DIY – cocktail calendar

 Immortalise your best recipes in a creative calendar

-It’s the middle of the year and you notice that you could actually do with another calendar?
-You don’t have to wait until the new year starts.
-Whether it’s a monthly, kitchen or desk calendar, you can simply start your calendar with the month of your choice.
+It's the middle of the year and you notice that you could actually use another calendar?
+Or are you once again looking for the perfect gift for your friends?
+With a custom calendar you don't have to wait until the new year.
+Whether monthly, kitchen or desk calendar, you can simply decide to start your ifolor calendar in a month of your choosing.

 Take photos of your creations

-Be inspired by the seasons when creating your calendar and choose a recipe with seasonal ingredients for every month!
-Add some pep to October with an autumnal Pumpkin Spice Latte or start spring with a refreshing Elderflower Spritz.
+Be inspired by the seasons when designing your calendar and choose a recipe with seasonal ingredients for each month!
+Bring some pep into October with an autumnal pumpkin spice latte or start the spring with a refreshing elderflower spritz.

 Really easy to order

-The last step is very simple: Upload the finished photos in the online editor and spread them over the twelve months.
+The last step is very easy: Upload the finished images to the online editor and arrange them over the twelve months.
 The monthly planner is best suited for this.
-The practical folding calendar provides plenty of space for your most beautiful photos and the most important appointments.
-Along with your cocktail recipes, it adds an extra portion of pizazz to your kitchen and reminds you of warm summer days throughout the year!
+The practical folding calendar offers plenty of space for your best photos and the most important dates.
+Combined with your cocktail recipes, it brings an extra dose of pizzazz to your kitchen and will put you in the right mood for the season!

-Do you feel motivated but don’t have any recipe ideas?
-Then be inspired by my delicious recipe suggestions:
+Are you feeling inspired, but you still need recipe ideas?
+Then let yourself be inspired by my delicious recipe suggestions: